GreptimeTeam/docs/docs/user-guide/deployments/authentication/static.md

+---
+description: Instructions for setting up static user authentication in GreptimeDB using a configuration file with user credentials.
+---

 # Static User Provider

 GreptimeDB offers a simple built-in mechanism for authentication, allowing users to configure either a fixed account for convenient usage or an account file for multiple user accounts.
 By passing in a file, GreptimeDB loads all users listed within it.